 Note 2: Certain products are subject to specific disclosure regimes.
-Superannuation products, simple managed investment schemes and margin lending facilities are subject to a shorter PDS regime: see Corporations Amendment Regulations 2010 (No. 5).
-For more information on the shorter PDS regime that applies to these products, see Information Sheet 133 Shorter and simpler PDSs: Superannuation, managed investment schemes and margin lending (INFO 133).
-Modified disclosure regimes also apply to general insurance products and First Home Saver Accounts: see Pt 7.9 of the Corporations Regulations.
+Superannuation products, simple managed investment schemes and simple sub-fund products are subject to a shorter PDS regime: see Pt 7.9 as modified by Pt 7.9, Div 4, Subdivs 4.2B, 4.2C and 4.2D of the Corporations Regulations.
+For more information on the shorter PDS regime that applies to these products, see Information Sheet 155 Shorter PDSs-Complying with requirements for superannuation products, simple managed investment schemes and simple sub-fund products (INFO 155).
+Modified disclosure regimes also apply to standard margin lending facilities: see Pt 7.9 as modified by Pt 7.9, Div 4, Subdiv 4.2A of the Corporations Regulations.